Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/ArminBurkhardt/project-description.md

 Financial markets are highly complex systems that are influenced by many factors.
-Both stocks (pieces of ownership for individual companies) and indices (a sort of aggregation of multiple stocks/companies) are represented and traded on these markets.
-Nowadays, some combination of stocks and ETFs (which pretty much are indices) make up the long term investments of many people.
+Both stocks (pieces of ownership for individual companies) and ETFs/Indices (a sort of aggregation of multiple stocks/companies) are represented and traded on these markets.
+Nowadays, some combination of stocks and ETFs (which pretty much track indices) make up the long term investments of many people.
 In this project, you will take a closer look at the historical data of a few stocks and some indices in which they are included, analyzing their performance and the relationship between